zenoss/product-assembly/README.md

 The last 2 makes are performed in parallel for the nightly build.
 A developer typically only needs to build one of core or resmgr.

 # Test Like Jenkins
-The nightly build in Jenkins runs these steps to test an image after it is built
+The nightly build in Jenkins runs these steps to test an image after it is built:
 ```
 cd ../core
 make run-tests